Vibracoustic

 Reducing our emissions also means reducing our energy consumption.
 We aim to reduce our energy usage every year at all our locations.
 Our sites are actively tracking and reporting their energy usage each month and are looking at ways to achieve further reductions by installing capacitor banks, actively managing start-up and shut-down processes, and continuously tracking compressed air leakage.

-To further reduce our energy consumption, we have also updated our Vibracoustic Machine Specification Book, which gives guidance for the introduction and operation of new equipment and machinery at our plants.
-The Machine Specification Book includes requirements related to machine start-up and shut-down procedures, energy use monitoring, and maintenance standards to optimize energy efficiency.
+To further reduce our energy consumption, our Vibracoustic Machine Specification Book includes requirements related to machine start-up and shut-down procedures, energy use monitoring, and maintenance standards to optimize energy efficiency.

 Renewable Energy